 Invest in some tools

-I don’t have a ton of “tools” to keep my clothes nice, but I have three that I use on a regular basis.
+I don't have many "tools" to keep my clothes nice, but I have three that I use on a regular basis.

 A sweater shaver